Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Observing turtles in their natural environment

 Between May and October, turtles come to lay their eggs on the sandy beaches of Gerakas, Dafni and Kalamaki.
-You can observe these animals by following strict rules: don’t disturb them, avoid prohibited areas, and don’t use artificial light.
+You can observe these animals by following strict rules: don’t disturb them, avoid forbidden areas, and don’t use artificial light.

 Raising awareness is essential